diya-agrawal1/SignSense-AI/evaluation.md

 | Random guess | 4.17% | 1 / 24 classes |
 | Majority-class ("always predict F") | 5.18% | 430 (F's test-set support) / 8,306 (total test-set size)¹ |

-¹ *Summing the individual per-letter support values in §9.1 gives 8,324, not 8,306 — a small discrepancy from transcribing the original training output; 8,306 is used since it's the total stated directly in the report's own accuracy row.
+¹ *Summing the individual per-letter support values in §1 gives 8,324, not 8,306 — a small discrepancy, most likely from how the original training run's summary numbers were transcribed into this document; 8,306 is used since it's the total stated directly in this report's own headline-results row.
 Either way, the majority-class baseline lands at ~5%.*

 The model's 98.78% is **~19x the majority-class baseline** — large enough to be confident it's learning real hand-shape structure, not exploiting class imbalance.
 What's still missing: no comparison against another real hand-landmark ASL classifier (published or otherwise) — the trivial baselines confirm the model isn't degenerate, but don't establish how it stacks up against a CNN-on-raw-pixels approach or a published benchmark.